 Here are three key benefits of these audits:

-- Enhanced Native Recovery: By managing pests, you're witnessing the resurgence of native birds like hihi and tīeke.
+- Enhanced Native Recovery: Managing pests supports the resurgence of birds like hihi and tīeke.

-- Ecosystem Balance: Keeping pest numbers low helps maintain a healthy forest understorey, promoting biodiversity.
+- Ecosystem Balance: Low pest numbers preserve a healthy forest understorey, boosting biodiversity.

-- Community Engagement: Involving volunteers in audits fosters a sense of stewardship for the environment.
+- Community Engagement: Volunteer involvement in audits fosters environmental stewardship in the Whanganui region.

 Facilities and Activities